When is scalar multiplication decidable?: Introduction

 \begin{thmA} The theory of $\Cal S_a$ is decidable if and only if $a$ is quadratic. \end{thmA}

+By Theorem A of \cite{H-Twosubgroups}, the theory of the structure $(\R,<,+,\Z,\Z a)$ is decidable whenever $a$ is quadratic.
+Here, we will show how the decidablity of the theory of $\Cal S_a$ can be deduced from this result.
+Before explaining the precise strategy of the proof, we collect two corollaries of Theorem A.

-A real number is quadratic if it is the solution to a quadratic equation with rational coefficients.
-Theorem A is a dichotomy for expansions of $(\R,<,+,\Z)$ by scalar multiplication by a single real number.
+Theorem A induces a dichotomy for expansions of $(\R,<,+,\Z)$ by scalar multiplication by a single real number.
 This raises the question whether there is a similar characterization for expansions where scalar multiplication is added for every element of some subset of $\R$.
+We say that real numbers $a_1,\dots,a_n$ are $\Q$-linear dependent if there are $q_1,\dots, q_n\in \Q$, not all zero, such that

-Note that if $1,a,b$ are $\Q$-linear independent, $(\R,<,+,\Z,\lambda_a,\lambda_b)$ defines both $\Z a$ and $\Z b$, and thus by \cite[Theorem C]{HT} full multiplication on $\R$.
-On the other hand, whenever $a,b$ are irrational and $1,a,b$ are $\Q$-linear dependent, $\Cal S_{a}$ defines the function $\lambda_b$.
-We immediately get the following result as a corollary of Theorem A and \cite[Theorem B]{HT}.
+We say $a_1,\dots, a_n$ are $\Q$-linear independent if they are not $\Q$-linear dependent.
+Theorem C of \cite{HT} states that the structure $(\R,<,+,\Z,\Z a,\Z b)$ defines full multiplication on $\R$ whenever $1,a,b$ are $\Q$-linear independent.
+Since $(\R,<,+,\Z,\lambda_a,\lambda_b)$ defines both $\Z a$ and $\Z b$, it also defines full multiplication on $\R$ whenever $1,a,b$ are $\Q$-linear independent.
+On the other hand, if $a,b$ are irrational and $1,a,b$ are $\Q$-linear dependent, then either $\Cal S_{a}$ defines the function $\lambda_b$.
+With this observation we get the following result as a corollary of Theorem A and \cite[Theorem B]{HT}.

 \begin{thmB} Let $S\subseteq \R$.
 Then the structure $(\R,<,+,\Z,(\lambda_b)_{b\in S})$ defines the same sets as exactly one of the following structures: \begin{itemize} \item[(i)] $(\R,<,+,\Z)$, \item[(ii)] $(\R,<,+,\Z,\lambda_a)$, for some quadratic $a\in \R\setminus \Q$, \item[(iii)] $(\R,<,+,\cdot,\Z)$. \end{itemize} \end{thmB}